La Famille Bélier

 La Famille Bélier (released as The Bélier Family in Australia) is a 2014 French-Belgian coming-of-age comedy-drama film directed by Éric Lartigau.
 The film received six nominations at the 40th César Awards, winning Most Promising Actress for Louane Emera.
 It won a Magritte Award in the category of Best Foreign Film.

 An English-language remake of the film, CODA, premiered in January 2021 and won three Academy Awards, including Best Picture.

 Plot

 In the Bélier family, sixteen-year-old Paula is an indispensable interpreter for her deaf parents and brother on a daily basis, especially in the running of the family farm.
-One day, a music teacher discovers her gift for singing and encourages Paula to audition for the prestigious Maîtrise de Radio France music college in Paris, which will secure her a good career and a college degree.
-However, this decision would mean leaving her family and taking her first steps towards adulthood.
+Despite the fact that her family is unable to hear, Paula's special gift is for singing.
+Her choir is rehearsing songs by iconic French singer Michel Sardou.
+The music teacher encourages Paula to audition for the prestigious Maîtrise de Radio France music college in Paris, which will secure her a good career and a college degree.
+However, this decision would mean leaving her family and taking her first steps towards adulthood, a theme expressed in her audition song, Sardou's 'Je vole' ('I Fly').